Global interpreter lock

-A global interpreter lock (GIL) is a mechanism used in computer-language interpreters to synchronize the execution of threads so that only one native thread (per process) can execute at a time.
-An interpreter that uses GIL always allows exactly one thread to execute at a time, even if run on a multi-core processor.
-Some popular interpreters that have GIL are CPython and Ruby MRI.
+A global interpreter lock (GIL) is a mechanism used in computer-language interpreters to synchronize the execution of threads so that only one native thread (per process) can execute basic operations (such as memory allocation and reference counting) at a time.
+As a general rule, an interpreter that uses GIL will see only one thread to execute at a time, even if it runs on a multi-core processor, although some implementations provide for CPU intensive code to release the GIL, allowing multiple threads to use multiple cores.
+Some popular interpreters that have a GIL are CPython and Ruby MRI.

 Technical background concepts

 A global interpreter lock (GIL) is a mutual-exclusion lock held by a programming language interpreter thread to avoid sharing code that is not thread-safe with other threads.
 In implementations with a GIL, there is always one GIL for each interpreter process.

 Applications running on implementations with a GIL can be designed to use separate processes to achieve full parallelism, as each process has its own interpreter and in turn has its own GIL.
 Otherwise, the GIL can be a significant barrier to parallelism.